prabhat1081/tinyc-compiler/README.md

+## Prerequisites:
+1. Flex
+2. Bison
+3. GCC

-Instructions for compiling and running :
+## Instructions for compiling and running :

-1. Run the command :  make
+1. Run the command:  make
 2. Now for any file use the following command
 	./tinyc filename -d(y/n) -s(2 digit number)